-As an outcome, the concept of quantum observable""---we are not talking about its numerical values $\alpha_j$ ---is identical at the moment to the structure the orthogonal basis, and vice versa.
-By nature, it does not require the concepts of a self"=adjoint operator, its real spectrum $\{\alpha_j\}$, the eigen"=value problem, and Hilbertian space.
-Getting off the subject slightly, all the quantum commutatives $\{\hA, \hB, \ldots\}$ may be thought in effect of as the same observable $\scr A$ but with different numerical values for these spectral $\alpha_j$"=labels being assigned to a common orthogonal base-set $\{\ket{\alpha_j}\}$.
-Here, no use is required of a structure the operator.
+As an outcome, the concept of quantum observable""---we are not talking about its numerical values $\alpha_j$ ---is identical at the moment to the orthogonal basis, and vice versa; though the term ``orthogonal'' has not yet been completed as a mathematical structure.
+By nature, such a meaning to the $\scr A$ does not require the structure of a self"=adjoint operator, its real spectrum $\{\alpha_j\}$, the eigen"=value problem, and Hilbertian space.
+Getting off the subject slightly, all the quantum commutatives $\{\hA, \hB, \ldots\}$ may be thought in effect of as the same observable $\scr A$ but with different numerical values for these spectral $\alpha_j$"=labels that being assigned to members of a common orthogonal base-set $\{\ket{\alpha_j}\}$.
+Here, no use is required of a concept the operator.
 The orthogonality is discussed also in sect.~\ref{Pif}.